bullet18181/BIGBANG/README.md

 Feel free to contact me through my website email tuazon548@gmail.com

 # Credit to
-BossMan1994 for the idea and codes
+BossMan1994 for the concept and for the initial codes